-Q: Why is the fitness industry as a whole so "anti-alcohol"?
+Why is the fitness industry as a whole so anti-alcohol?
 Isn't there any room for a drink or two at major events?
 What kind impact does that really have?

 The fitness industry’s anti-alcohol stance is due, in large part, to the (lack of) nutritional content contained in alcoholic beverages.
 Ethanol, the type of alcohol found in drinks, has toxic metabolic byproducts called acetaldehyde and acetate.
-Both by-products help create that queasy nauseous feeling you get when you’ve put a few too many back.
-Chronic ingestion of alcohol can also mess with your digestion, making it difficult for your body to absorb nutrients like amino acids, B vitamins, and impairs protein synthesis.
-One study also suggests that two to three beers per day can lower one’s testosterone levels.
+Both by-products help create that queasy nauseous feeling you get when you’ve put back a few too many.
+Chronic ingestion of alcohol can also mess with your digestion, making it difficult for your body to absorb nutrients like amino acids and B vitamins, and impairs protein synthesis.
+One study also suggests that 2-3 beers per day can lower one’s testosterone levels.